2021 Legislative Session

 Taxes & Exemptions

-This bill would reduce the required amount of signatures needed for petition purposes for 259 and school district library elections in 2021, to 25.
+This law reduced the required amount of signatures needed for petition purposes for 259 and school district library elections in 2021, to 25.

-consolidate and modernize programs and to streamline planning and reporting requirements to improve efficiency.
+These technical amendments replace outdated provisions with new language to consolidate and modernize programs and streamline planning and reporting requirements to improve efficiency.

 Media Literacy in New York State